...Highlights: shark action, schooling fish & big pelagics...

 As you make your way back up the wall to the reef flat, you will notice that the benthic life is not enormous.
 There are no huge barrel sponges or awesome table corals here.
 The sessile life consists of some sea whips, black coral bushes, small fans and sponges which provide a backdrop to life such as fire dartfish, long-nose hawkfish and innumerable anthias and dottybacks.

-Elsewhere at Lhaviyani, there are 2 main current swept channels that are popular with divers as here you have a very good chance to see reef sharks.
+Elsewhere at Lhaviyani, there are a few wrecks - the famous Kuredu Express and the Shipyard - and 2 main current swept channels that are popular with scuba divers as here you have a very good chance to see reef sharks.

 Depth: 6 - 30m